Online Colleges in Maryland

 Overview of Higher Education in Maryland

-In Maryland there are 58 degree-granting institutions, according to a 2015-2016 report by the National Center for Education Statistics (NES).
-Of these, 29 are public, 19 are private non-profit and 10 are private for-profit.
+In Maryland, there are 53 degree-granting institutions, according to a 2018-2019 report by the National Center for Education Statistics (NCES).
+Of these, 30 are public, 20 are private non-profit, and 3 are private for-profit.

-Collegeboard.org reports that Maryland residents will pay an average of $9370 in tuition and fees to attend one of the state’s public 4-year institutions.
-Non-residents, on the other hand, will pay close to $22,030.
-Both totals are well below the national average.
+The NCES reports that Maryland residents will pay an average of $9,521 in tuition and fees to attend one of the state’s public 4-year institutions.
+Non-residents, on the other hand, will pay close to $26,886.
+Both right in line with the national averages.

 About Online Colleges in Maryland

-According to a 2012 report by the NCES, 14.4% of postsecondary students in Maryland were enrolled in fully online degree programs.
-Another 11.3% of students were participating in a hybrid of online and on-campus courses.
+According to 2018 data from the NCES, 22.1% of postsecondary students in Maryland were enrolled in fully online degree programs.
+Another 15.5% of students were participating in a hybrid of online and on-campus courses.

-Private schools in Maryland also offer online learning opportunities.
+Private schools in Maryland also offer excellent online learning opportunities.

 Scholarships and Financial Aid in Maryland